 The more common email service providers can provide access to the government upon request.
-Because your emails – including data on cloud storage – resides on the service provider’s servers, there is always chance surveillance or a data breach could expose your personal information.
+Because your emails – including data on cloud storage – resides on the service provider’s servers, there is always a chance surveillance or a data breach could expose your personal information.

 Gmail and Outlook use TLS encryption for securing an email while it’s in transit; it does not store it encrypted.
 And it can neither provide you with the confidence that it’s accessible only to you.

 ProtonMail is one of the leading secure email providers with technology that bolsters user privacy.
 From storing data with multiple layers of encryption to zero-logs policy, ProtonMail is a suitable replacement.
 It offers self-destructing messages that expire after a set time.

 Tunanota is a popular encrypted email service that is also free to use.
 It provides you with end-to-end encryption and also premium plans for expanded cloud storage and businesses.
 With a focus on privacy, Tutanota will not sell your data to advertisers.